Current Team

 Jessica Rogers

-Jessica holds a B.A (Hons.) in Forensic Psychology, a diploma in Addiction and Mental Health Counselling, and is currently enrolled in her master’s degree in Occupational and Public Health at Toronto Metropolitan University (TMU).
-She is pursuing her thesis under the supervision of Dr. Bhawra, working concurrently as a teaching assistant in the School of Occupational and Public Health.
-Jessica is additionally involved in the non-profit, social service sector, working in research, evaluative, and consulting capacities.
+Jessica holds a B.A (Hons.) in Forensic Psychology, a diploma in Addiction and Mental Health Counselling, and is currently enrolled in the MSc in Occupational and Public Health at Toronto Metropolitan University (TMU).
+She is pursuing her thesis under the supervision of Dr. Bhawra, and is additionally involved in the non-profit, social service sector working in research, evaluative, and consulting capacities.
 She specializes in at-risk youth, mental health, and gender-based violence.

 jessica.rogers@torontomu.ca -